AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/c-flow/create-flow.md

    * Use the drop-down menu to select metrics or dimensions.
    * Drag dimensions or metrics from the left panel.
-   * Begin typing the name of a dimension or metric, then select it when it appears in the drop-down list.
+   * Begin typing the name of a dimension or metric, then select it when it appears in the drop-down menu.

    >[!IMPORTANT]
    >